 How did Jean-Luc Godard change how I thought about cinema?

 You will know how he changed your thinking (maybe.
 There’s a generation of film-goers who have never heard of him.)
-At the risk of a lot of “yeah, me too” “yeah, didn’t everybody” I’m moved to tease out why I think about and make film like I do because of Godard.
+At the risk of a lot of “yeah, me too” “yeah, didn’t everybody” I’m moved to tease out why I think about, and make film like I do, because of Godard.
 The prompt was Richard Brody’s book that I encourage you to read.
 It’s exhaustive in its examination of French politics at the time and the intellectuals that Godard desperately wanted to be part of.
 It helped me understand why the French held him in such regard.

 When I moved to live in the country for twenty years I lost touch with ‘art-house’ cinema and the films of Godard from Vivre sa Vie onwards.
 No more Film Festivals and that intense pressure cooking of the winter weeks at the Palais.
 No more skipping off from work at the agency to see day time sessions that had an audience of a half dozen.
 (They were some of the best ‘new cinema’ but you had no-one to talk to about it afterwards.)
-Much of my earlier cinema going was solitary, which allowed me to concentrate, walk out, and enhanced the impact.
+Much of my earlier cinema going was solitary, which allowed me to concentrate, or walk out, and enhanced the impact.

 Recently I took my thirty year old daughter Aurore to see Pierrot le Fou while her husband minded the baby.
 It was father-daughter time and I was anxious to see what she thought about it afterwards.
 Did she like it?
 “Yes, just like Tarantino” she said, so she got it.
 We could then talk about how Godard changed cinema into a different kind of narrative.